gustavostuff/real-men/README.md

 ### API tester

-When opening the broswer in the given URL, the API tester will show.
-The API tester for the previous example would be:
+When opening the broswer in the given URL, the API tester will be shown.
+The one for the previous example would be:

 [![api-tester.png](https://i.postimg.cc/jj1Z6w8D/api-tester.png)](https://postimg.cc/R3c74Fxm)